OnroerendErfgoed/crabpy_pyramid/docs/source/services.rst

         ]

     :statuscode 200: Gemeenten were found.
-    :satuscode 404: Provincie does not exist.
+    :statuscode 404: Provincie does not exist.

 .. http:get:: /crab/gemeenten/(int:id of int:niscode)